+February, being its usual grey, cold, and joyless self, isn’t the most enervating time, so these beauties are a welcome diversion.
 Normally the first flowers to bloom each year, the arrival of snowdrops is the surest sign that spring is coming.
-At the 340-year old Chelsea Physic Garden (coincidentally, the oldest botanical garden in the capital), you’ll get an excellent opportunity to check out some seriously swish snowdrops.
+At the 350-year old Chelsea Physic Garden (coincidentally, the oldest botanical garden in the capital), you’ll get an excellent opportunity to check out some seriously swish snowdrops.

 If you fancy dashing through the snowdrops, get thyself over to Chelsea – or if you’re West London-averse, the evergreen Kew Gardens will boast a rival display from around this time.

 The snowdrop storm is merely the start of London’s annual transformation from grim and grey to fabulously flowery.
 Spring is around the corner, and we’ve got a neat little London flower guide to help you see the best blossoms in town.

 Find the Chelsea Physic Garden at 66 Royal Hospital Road, Chelsea, SW3 4HS.
-Nearest station is Sloane Square.